 Manastash Ridgetop

-We were now just one mile from the car.
-So that was barely aerobically effective.
-Since I had also planned to go up to Manastash Ridge West Summit, we didn’t stay long here.
-The high point was just another 2.5 miles away.
-So we continued east on the ridgeline.
+We were one mile from the car, and it was barely enough exercise for the day.
+Since I also planned to go to Manastash Ridge West Summit, we stayed briefly.
+Soon, we continued east on the ridgeline for the peak 2.5 miles away.

 See more trip photos here.